-In addition, we began working with our Lincoln dealers to focus our mutual efforts on the transformational change necessary to meet the high expectations of the luxury customer, including upgrading dealership facilities and the services provided at those dealerships.
+As part of our efforts to improve the Ford retail customer experience and to create loyal advocates of our products and services, we continue to work collaboratively with our U.S. Ford dealers to improve dealership facilities through the Ford Trustmark Facility Assistance Program.
+In addition, we continue to work with our Lincoln dealers to focus our mutual efforts on the transformational change necessary to meet the high expectations of the luxury customer, including upgrading dealership facilities and the services provided at those dealerships.

 Engaging with Dealers